conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 ``CONDARC`` must be a path to a file named ``.condarc``, ``condarc``, or end with a YAML suffix (``.yml`` or ``.yaml``).

 .. note::
-   Any condarc files that exist in any of these special search path directories need to end in a valid yaml extension (".yml" or ".yaml").
+   Any ``.condarc`` files that exist in any of these special search path directories need to end in a valid yaml extension (".yml" or ".yaml").